 Analysis: S&P 500 trailing earnings continue to look consistent with an ongoing bull market.
-According to Factset: analysts are projecting earnings growth of 7% for calendar year 2019, a slightly lower growth forecast relative to last month's report.
-Chart Framework: I'd get incrementally negative if the trailing 12-month earnings move sideways/down over consecutive quarters (QoQ).
+According to Factset: analysts are projecting earnings growth of 6% for calendar year 2019, a slightly lower growth forecast relative to last month's report.
+Chart Framework: I'd get incrementally negative if the trailing 12-month earnings move sideways/down over consecutive quarters (QoQ), i.e., two or more quarters.
 It's worth noting that this framework may be more of a coincident or confirmatory rather than a leading indicator with respect to a major market top.

-Business Cycle Backdrop Leading Economic Indicators (LEI) Index and the S&P 500
+Business Cycle Backdrop

+Leading Economic Indicators (LEI) Index and the S&P 500